 Due to the generosity of our sponsors and donors, there is no cost to students to participate in the Law Camp.
 However, applicants must pay a non-refundable $50 application fee, unless a fee waiver is requested and granted.
 Students are also responsible for arranging transportation to Washington, DC.
 Transportation scholarships are available based on financial need.
 Do not let the cost of transportation to DC deter you from applying!
 Upon your acceptance to the program, we are committed to working with you and your family to ensure your ability to attend.

 Who Can I Contact For More Information?

 For more information about the Law Camp, email us at email@example.com.
 More information is also available on the HNBF website.

 I’m Ready To Fill Out An Application.
 How Do I Apply?

-The 2017 Future Latino Leaders Law Camp student application will be available on our website in mid-January 2017 and can be completed online.
+The 2018 Future Latino Leaders Law Camp student application is available here and can be completed online.
 While we strongly encourage you to submit your application online, you may choose to complete and mail a paper version.